 (c) Finalizing a draft GTR on RDE

-The draft GTR shall be edited by the group and proposed for acceptance to the June 2023 GRPE session.
+The draft GTR shall be edited by the group and proposed for acceptance at a date which will be decided when the RDE IWG will recommence its work.

 IV.
 Existing regulations

 6. UN Regulation No. 83 contains uniform provisions concerning the approval of vehicles with regard to the emission of pollutants according to engine fuel requirements.
 However this Regulation has no provisions for checking the real driving emissions of pollutants.